 The XVII.
-Conference will be held from Monday 10 August 2015 to Friday 14 August 2015.
-It will take place, as usual, in the Examination Schools in the High Street, Oxford.
-Health and safety regulations at the Examination Schools limit the maximum number of delegates to 900.
+Conference qwas held from Monday 10 August 2015 to Friday 14 August 2015.
+It took place, as usual, in the Examination Schools in the High Street, Oxford.
+It was the largest in history with around 1.000 delegates.

 Since its inception in 1951 as the First International Conference on Patristic Studies, organized by Frank Leslie Cross (1900-1968), Lady Margaret Professor of Divinity in the University of Oxford, this four-yearly gathering of scholars from around the world has become a major event for the many disciplines concerned with Patristics.
 It gives scholars at all stages of their careers the opportunity to engage with a critical, but sympathetic audience.

 The directors of the Conference have been selected and confirmed by the Faculty of Theology and Religion of the University of Oxford to organize and manage the Conference.
 As the Conference is non-profit oriented, the directors are unpaid volunteers.